OpenDiablo2/OpenDiablo2/docs/faq.md

 Writing tests (in isolation) for something in the codebase is difficult because of the high level of coupling.
 The solution was found at [ECS], which is fantastic at de-coupling game code.
-[Akara] is the [ECS] implementation for Go we have selected, and it's been under development by our very own developer [Gravestench](https://github.com/gravestench).
+[Akara] is the [ECS] implementation for Go we have selected.
+For more information visit the [Akara] repository.
 Using [Akara] we are able to test individual components in isolation without problems.

 > Q: What's [AbyssEngine]?